Proxy Printer

 Image Generator

-With the Image Generator, you can convert a written decklist into a visual one with card pictures.
+With the Image Generator, you can convert a written decklist into a picture.
 You can also create a downloadable image that’s optimized to be shared on social media.

-Japanese cards that are not released internationally yet are supported as well.
-For Pokémon that share their card name with an already existing card, you need to also include the japanese set code as found in the card database.
+Japanese cards that are not released internationally yet can be added by entering their translated names.
+If the card shares its name with an already existing card, you need to also include the japanese set code as found in the card database.

 • Sort decklist sorts the input by card type and counts.
 If unchecked, cards are left in the order they are entered.